Glossary of Terms

 Restorative Approaches – Founded on the belief that in order to build safe and healthy school communities, we must strengthen and support our social relationships through community participation, respectful dialogue, sustainable processes that build and strengthen relationships and opportunities for all school community members to feel empowered, engaged and participate meaningfully.
 A restorative approach is a relational approach.
 See also, Restorative Approaches in Schools Project Fact Sheet.

 School Advisory Council (SAC) - A volunteer advisory body of parents, community members, the school principal, teachers and support staff, established by the Nova Scotia Education Act.
-SACs advise the school principal and the Chignecto-Central Regional School Board on a wide range of issues.
+SACs advise the school principal and the Chignecto-Central Regional Centre for Education on a wide range of issues.
 They participate in the ongoing efforts of the school to continuously improve student achievement and school performance.

 School Insurance Program (SIP) – A not-for-profit organization that manages all aspects of property and casualty-related insurance for the school boards of Nova Scotia and the Nova Scotia Community College (NSCC).